Course Title: Applied Valuation

 Upon successful completion of this course you will be able to:

-- Apply valuation techniques to determine the market value of a range of commercial property and land types
+- Apply valuation techniques to determine the market value of a range of specialist property types

 - •Select and apply valuation techniques to determine the impact of legislative and environmental factors on property value